 40. What cartoon character is a Christmas Eve staple in Sweden and is watched by millions of Swedes every year?

 The tradition started in 1959 when the Disney special “From All of Us to All of You” but titled “Donald Duck and his friends wish you a Merry Christmas” in Sweden ran on television.
 There were very few channels in Sweden at the time so it was watched by many Swedes and ended up becoming a Christmas Eve tradition.

 Below are easily printable PDFs for all of our Christmas trivia.
 You can get a PDF with just the trivia questions, just the answers, or with both the trivia questions and answers.

-Image of all Christmas trivia questions and answers
+And here is the image of all of the Christmas trivia questions and answers.

 How about some more trivia questions?
 Head back to our main trivia page or choose one of these: